A message from the Chief Fire Officer

 Existing risks are regularly reviewed against operational learning outcomes and our own incident data is analysed for patterns and trends.

-We work with the local resilience forum, other emergency services and partner agencies to coordinate our response to risk.
+We work with the Avon and Somerset Local Resilience Forum, other emergency services and partner agencies to coordinate our response to risk.
 Sharing information to help prevent hazardous events from occurring, and to reduce the impact to the community if they do occur.

 By consulting with local communities, staff, and partners on our proposals, we ensure transparency within the planning process, raise awareness of our plans, and can adapt our approach based on the feedback we receive.
 After a review of the consultation feedback, we finalise our strategic objectives and key actions for the next four years.

-We monitor and regularly report progress against our Service Plan to ensure our decisions and activities are efficient, effective, and have a positive impact.
+We monitor and regularly report progress against our strategic objectives to ensure our decisions and activities are efficient, effective, and have a positive impact.

 Our Focus